-Students are assessed on the equivalent of 8, 9 or 10 units (2 of these units will be the dissertation).
+Students are assessed on the equivalent of 8 (this is the minumum number of units required), 9 or 10 units (2 of these units will be the dissertation).
+Further, you are required to offer at least 3 units which are assessed by written invigilated examination.